aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/authentication-settings.md

 ## Overview

-This document provides an overview of the authentication settings for the new AUCloud Portal.
+This document provides an overview of the authentication settings for the AUCloud Portal.
 It covers password reset timeouts, VMware Cloud Director (VCD) session durations, and account inactivity policies.

 ## Password Reset Timeout